kammitama5/kammitama5.github.io/_posts/2024-01-27-Saturday-January-27th.md

 all the things I need to do what I came to grad school to do.
 And it also feels a bit bittersweet that I didn't really feel like I had that as much before.
 I had a realization sometime during the week where I thought "oh, so this is what it feels like to be supported."
 It all feels so comfortable, and foreign at the same time.
+- Being here has put me in the mood of "why would I want to do anything else" with my life besides research, in a way that has just been refreshing for me.
+In the evenings, we talk about music, people play music, we socialize, and during the day we work hard on things we care deeply about.
+And being a part of that is just fantastic.

 ## So
 - While I'm here, I'm making the most out of everything; it's just been so fantastic, and I'm so thankful and happy